 To groom your dog at home you need the right tools: you will need a brush, comb, and dog clippers.

-Bathing and brushing your dog before grooming your dog with dog clippers helps to get rid of tangles and clumps of hair.
+Bathing and brushing your dog before grooming your dog with dog clippers help to get rid of tangles and clumps of hair.
 Take a look at our dog brush reviews to learn how to brush your dog and find out the best dog brush that fits your dog’s needs.

 In this section, I will give you a brief guideline on how to brush and comb your dog (more detailed explanation can be found here):